 When Daphnia graze phytoplankton intensely, the water becomes clearer, allowing macrophytes to take over as the main primary producers while phytoplankton is repressed (Mehner et al., 2002).
 When nutrient loading is strong and dense populations of benthivores or planktivorous fish re-establish, the plankton-dominated condition may reappear, even though the macrophyte-dominated clear-water state of shallow lakes is usually regarded as stable.
 Repeated biomanipulation efforts, however, may reestablish the clear-water condition (Van de Bund & Van Donk 2002).

 The primary benefit of modifying the food web in shallow lakes is the possibility of macrophytes (re)colonizing sizable bottom regions.
-These organisms support the clear-water condition of shallow lakes in a variety of ways, including: (1) According to Stansfield et al. (1997), macrophyte beds can protect zooplankton from fish predation; (2) predatory fish like perch (Perca fluviatilis L.) and pike (Esox lucius L.) have a higher feeding efficiency in macrophyte beds than do planktivorous or benthivorous cyprinids like roach (Rutilus rutilus (L.)] or bream [Abramis brama (L.)].
+These organisms support the clear-water condition of shallow lakes in a variety of ways, including: (1) According to Stansfield et al. (1997), macrophyte beds can protect zooplankton from fish predation; (2) predatory fish like perch (Perca fluviatilis L.) and pike (Esox lucius L.) (Italic) have a higher feeding efficiency in macrophyte beds than do planktivorous or benthivorous cyprinids like roach (Rutilus rutilus (L.)] or bream [Abramis brama (L.)].
 (Winfield, 1986; Grimm & Backx, 1990); (3) observational and experimental findings that high densities of phytoplankton, particularly cyanobacteria, are uncommon in dense macrophyte beds imply that macrophytes effectively compete with phytoplankton for nutrients (Van Donk et al., 1990) and may release substances that are allelopathic to cyanobacteria (Declerck et al., 2000); (4) conditions within macrophyte beds may increase denitrification, which reduces the amount of nitrogen available for phytoplankton growth (Van Donk et al., 1993); and (5) resuspension of bottom material is typically lower in macrophyte beds (Barko & Smart, 1981).
 Together, these processes stabilize or even improve water clarity, which increases the depth of the water and the space at the bottom where macrophytes can grow.
 The notion of alternate stable states in shallow lakes, where there are quick transitions between a murky, plankton-dominated state and a clear, macrophyte-dominated state, has been developed as a result of the recognition of this positive feedback mechanism (Scheffer, 1998).

 The situation appears to be different in stratified eutrophic lakes.
 Non-edible algae typically take over the phytoplankton population after the spring clear-water phase brought on by high Daphnia grazing rates, resulting in reduced water clarity in the summer.
 Therefore, the ability to inhibit the growth of inedible algae throughout the summer is one of the most important aspects for guaranteeing a long-term effectiveness of biomanipulation un stratified lakes.